 One way to improve your skills as an artist is to take classes or lessons from an experienced instructor.

-Art classes can teach you new techniques, help you develop your style, and give you feedback on your work.
+Art classes can teach you new techniques, help you develop your style, and give feedback on your work.

 Acquiring training is a must, but it depends on the time and money you are willing to spend.